Jason T. Evans

 Jason T. Evans is a retired United States Army lieutenant general who last served as the deputy chief of staff for installations (G-9) of the United States Army.
 Previously, he was the commanding general of the United States Army Human Resources Command.

+He briefly became the CEO of Operation Stand Down Tennessee, the leading Veteran-serving organization in the state, until he was removed by the board a few months later.